-- 1,008 of these nodes have two 12 core Ivy Bridge Xeon processors.
-288 of these have 64 GB of memory, the remainder have 32 GB of memory.
+- 1,008 nodes have dual 12-core Ivy Bridge Xeon processors.
+288 of these have 64 GB of memory and the remainder have 32 GB of memory.

 All nodes are connected to the high-speed Infiniband network and and a management ethernet.
 The /home, /scratch, /projects and /nopt file systems are mounted on all compute nodes.

-The data analysis and visualization (DAV) nodes are each equipped with two Intel E5-2670 processors running at 2.3 GHz with 8 cores per processor, 384 GB of memory, and with a NVIDIA Quadro 6000 GPU card.
+The Data Analysis & Visualization (DAV) nodes are each equipped with dual 8-core Intel E5-2670 processors running at 2.3 GHz, 384 GB of memory, and an NVIDIA Quadro 6000 GPU.
 These nodes supports OpenCL and CUDA programming models.
 These nodes support hardware-accelerated remote visualization of data on the parallel file system.

 Users may connect to dav.hpc.nrel.gov.
 This will connect to one of the 3 DAV nodes.
 Users also have the option of connecting directly to an individual DAV node using one of the following:

-There are four login nodes on the system, HP Proliant DL380 G8 servers with Intel E5-2670 processors, and 64 GB memory with local disk drives for the operating system.
+There are four login nodes on the system, HP Proliant DL380 G8 servers with Intel E5-2670 processors, 64 GB memory, and local disk drives for the operating system.
 The /home, /scratch, /projects, /mss and /nopt file systems are mounted on all login nodes.